The computational complexity of knot genus in a fixed 3-manifold: Introduction

 \begin{thm} The following problem is \textbf{NP}-complete.
 The input is a triangulation of a closed orientable 3-manifold $M$, a knot $K$ in its 1-skeleton and an integer $g$, and the problem asks whether the genus of $K$ is at most $g$. \end{thm}

 However, what if we allow $M$ to vary but fix $b_1(M)$ in advance?
-It is unclear to the authors whether the problem of determining knot genus in such manifolds $M$ is likely to lie in \textbf{NP}.
+It is unclear to the authors whether the problem of knot genus in such manifolds $M$ is likely to lie in \textbf{co-NP}.

 We believe that in this more general setting, Theorem \ref{basis} does not hold.
 Certainly, the proof of Theorem \ref{basis} required $M$ to be fixed.
-This bound on $\sum_i C_{\mathrm{nat}}(\phi_i)$ was used to bound $\chi_-(S_i)$, where $S_i$ is a representative surface for the Poincar\'e dual of $c_i$.
-In the absense of such a bound, it is not clear that one can find a good upper bound on the number of faces and vertices of the Thurston norm ball for $H^1(X; \mathbb{R})$.
+This bound on $\sum_i C_{\mathrm{una}}(\phi_i)$ was used to bound $\chi_-(S_i)$, where $S_i$ is a representative surface for the Poincar\'e dual of $c_i$.
+In the absence of such a bound, it is not clear that one can find a good upper bound on the number of faces and vertices of the Thurston norm ball for $H^1(X; \mathbb{R})$.
 In particular, it is an interesting question whether there is a sequence of 3-manifolds $X$ with bounded first Betti number and triangulations $\mathcal{T}$, where the number of vertices of the Thurston norm ball of $X$ grows faster than any polynomial function of $|\mathcal{T}|$.